-In Part 1, an extensive selection of elective projects offers specialist guidance and public performance in opera, song, historical, 20th century and contemporary repertoire.
-In Part 2, in addition to taking advantage of performance opportunities within Guildhall, you create projects and establish professional connections that lead to public performing engagements.
+In Part 1, an extensive selection of elective projects offers specialist guidance and opportunities for public performance in opera, song, historical, 20th century and contemporary repertoire.
+In Part 2, in addition to taking advantage of performances at the School, you create projects and establish professional connections that lead to public performing engagements.